Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Roethlisberger averaged 277 passing yards per game in nine matchups against the Ravens, 31.5 yards higher than his over/under for Sunday.
+- Roethlisberger's 277 passing yards per game in nine matchups against the Ravens are 34.5 more yards than his over/under in Sunday's game.

-- Roethlisberger threw a touchdown pass in all of those matchups against the Ravens, while throwing multiple TDs five times.
+- Roethlisberger threw a touchdown pass in all of those contests against the Ravens, while throwing multiple TDs five times.

 - Note: Roethlisberger's stats vs. Ravens date back to 2016.